DeepanshuSarawagi/Kubernetes/06-Security/README.md

 objects by default.
 To use a token for a SA, you need to explicitly run ```kubectl create token <serviceaccount name>```.

 If you still want to create a non-expiry token, here is the [secret.yaml](secret.yaml) specification.

+## 8. Image Security:

+It is important to safeguard the images we use to spinup a container.
+Default path for a docker container to pull the images we specify in yaml is docker.io/library/image-name.
+This URL is in the following format - registry/user-account/image-name

+Private registry should be used to safeguard the images.